 Sergio Villegas is an Educational Technology Leader.
 Check out the presentation he delivers on EdTechTeam Global Summits featuring Google for Education.

 Benefits of Project Boards and Why You Need One Now

 As a project manager, you know you need to invest a significant amount of time planning.
-A project board creates a visual of the work and is a great way to prioritize and manage shifting priorities.
+Project boards create a visual of the work and are a great way to prioritize and manage shifting priorities.
 If you have not been using a project board, now is an excellent time to consider using one.
 It can help you plan and bring a visual element to your project.

 What Does a Project Board Do?

 A board is a versatile tool that can capture your issues and tasks from one or more projects.
 It is a centralized resource that provides a visual of the workflow and increases the effectiveness in managing the work.
 Also, a project board is a collaborative tool that encourages discussion and review of tasks, what will happen next, and how improvements can be made.

 There are numerous types of boards available to adapt to the methodology used within an organization, such as: